keshavsoft/pattern-collector-base-regex/README.md

 ## 📖 Overview

 `pattern-collector-base-regex` is a lightweight helper designed to parse a specific text line against a capturing Regular Expression.

-It returns the first two captured groups as an object containing `variable` and `folderName`.
+For any given input string, the utility extracts specific captured groups:
+*   `variable` / `poka`: The first captured group (typically representing the input variable/alias, e.g., the router alias).
+*   `folderName` / `raka`: The second captured group (typically representing the folder name or output destination, e.g., the directory path).

+This design ensures that for any given string, we build and extract both the input alias (`poka`) and the output directory (`raka`) entirely from that string alone.
 This is typically used downstream inside file segment extractors to isolate variables, aliases, route subdirectories, or specific file path tokens from a matched line of code.

 ---